GLOTEL Awards Entry Guidelines

 To ensure the process is completely unbiased and objective, judges are not allowed to comment on or vote for, entries from their own institutions.

-All shortlisted companies are required to purchase tickets to attend the ceremony on 8th November 2018 in London to potentially collect their Award.
+All shortlisted companies are expected to purchase tickets to attend the awards ceremony to potentially collect their Award.

 Winners will receive a trophy and certificate presented at the Gala Dinner.